 I love this sign found at the far tip of the Beara peninsula.

-Dursey Island may only be home to sheep, but it can be visited by brave tourists willing to cross the Atlantic waters on a cable car swinging above the sea.
+Dursey Island at the end of the Beara Peninsula can be visited by brave tourists willing to cross the Atlantic waters on a cable car swinging above the sea.

 The Healy Pass leads from County Cork into County Kerry.
 It is a spectacular, magical drive through a very rocky, Irish wilderness.